BlinkRez/blinkrez/doc/dns-design.rst

   used as a fallback if UDP results in a truncated result.
 The default is false (start with UDP, fallback to TCP).

-Mid-Level Resolver
+Low-Level Resolver
 ------------------

-The mid-level resolver, blinkrez_resolver, performs DNS operations for a given domain or service name.
+The low-level resolver, blinkrez_resolver, performs DNS operations for a given domain or service name.
 Multiple lookups can be pending for the same blinkrez_resolver instance.